Closing arguments set for NBA players' assault trial | WHIZ News

 The Morris brothers face the possibility of prison time and discipline from the NBA if convicted.

 Marcus plays for the Boston Celtics and Markieff is with the Washington Wizards.
-The trial has forced the twins to miss the start of NBA training camp which began Tuesday.
+They are missing the start of NBA training camp, which began Tuesday.

-Celtics president of basketball operations Danny Ainge said officials have been in contact with Marcus throughout the trial.
+Celtics president of basketball operations Danny Ainge says officials have been in contact with Marcus throughout the trial.